6 Tasks We Automate to Make More Time for Work That Matters

 The automation we use for meetings is a further extension of this approach.

 In our meeting process, we have different form fields to enter what each member of the team has achieved up to this point, what obstacles they face, and what they will then be getting on with up until the next meeting.
-It’s kind of like a daily standup meeting.
+It is kind of like a structured standup, and the same principle works for remote meetings too.

-When we have the meeting, the process is automatically run and one member of the team has responsibility for recording the notes.
+When we have the meeting, the workflow is automatically run and one member of the team has responsibility for recording the notes.
 Simple.

-Upon finishing the meeting, that individual clicks to complete the checklist which fires a zap.
-This zap then takes all of the meeting notes and formats them into our premade structure.
+Upon finishing the meeting, that individual completes the workflow run.
+The automation then takes all of the meeting notes and formats them into our premade structure.
 This is posted directly into our team’s channel in Slack.

 The benefit of this is that not all of the broader team are involved in this meeting, so once the notes have been posted into Slack they are visible for all members to review whether they were present or not.